 Medicaid Transformation

-In 2015, the North Carolina General Assembly enacted legislation to authorize a transition to: Medicaid managed care statewide and regional contracts; the creation of the Division of Health Benefits to administer the State Medicaid and NC Health Choice (CHIP) programs; and the dissolution of the Division of Medical Assistance.
+In 2015, the North Carolina General Assembly enacted legislation to authorize a transition to: Medicaid managed care statewide and regional contracts; the creation of the Division of Health Benefits to administer the State Medicaid and NC Health Choice (CHIP) programs (North Carolina ended its CHIP program in 2023 and transitioned enrollees to Medicaid); and the dissolution of the Division of Medical Assistance.
 The General Assembly has amended the 2015 legislation in each subsequent legislative session to further clarify and appropriate funding for the incremental transition.
 Clarifications have included Health Plan licensure and solvency requirements in collaboration with the NC Department of Insurance; Health Plan contract provisions, including Medical Loss Ratios and State authority to implement withholds for value-based payment; managed care enrollment mandatory and exempt beneficiary populations; and covered service carve-outs.
 Please see the relevant Session Laws listed chronologically below:

 • Session Law 2015-245 AN ACT TO TRANSFORM AND REORGANIZE NORTH CAROLINA’S MEDICAID AND NC HEALTH CHOICE PROGRAMS